lumliolum/lumliolum.github.io/_posts/2024-02-10-rcnn-and-fast-rcnn.md

 Now that ROI Pooling is done, the last steps remain is to calculate the class probabilities and bounding box co-ordinates.

-Output of ROI Pooling is extracted from each proposal and they are passed to series of FC layers to get vector representing each proposal.
+Output of ROI Pooling is calculated for each proposal, flattened and then they are passed to series of FC layers to get vector representing each proposal.
 This vector is then passed to two FC's layers

 - First one has $(N + 1)$ as the output size where $N$ denotes the number of classes and $1$ is for background class.
 Applying softmax will give us class probabilties.
 - Second one has $4N$ as the output size.
 These denote the bounding box coordinates for each class (they are not exactly coordinates).
 For backgroound class, we will not predict the box coordinates which is obvious.

-One question can arise is why are we predicting the bounding box co-ordinates ?
+> One question can arise is why are we predicting the bounding box co-ordinates ?
 For each proposal, we have the location and why can't we use that location as our predicted box coordinates ?.
 That is why can't we say proposal co-ordinates is my bounding box prediction ?

 This is a valid question and the reason is the proposals co-ordinates are usually not that accurate.
 Having a bounding box regressor usually improves the score.
 But we don't discard the proposal co-ordinates totally.
 We use them as the base and then only predict the offsets.
 Then the final predicted box co-ordinates can be written as function of $f(proposal,  offset)$.
 More details are given below

 With this we conclude forward pass for a single image in fast-rcnn